 Tip: The wrap margins can also be changed by dragging the outer (dashed) borders of the object.

-"Text wrapping" section (only available for frames and drawings)
+"Text wrapping" section (only available for objects inserted as a frame)

-You can use these options to specify how the body text surrounding the frame (or drawing) should behave.
+For objects inserted as a frame, you specify here how the body text surrounding the frame should behave.

 Available options (from left to right):